hardik-143/sanity-plugin-seofields/README.md

 - `metaTag` - Custom meta tag collection
 - `metaAttribute` - Individual meta attribute
 - `robots` - Search engine robots settings

-### TypeScript Types

-All types are exported from the main module for use in your project.

 ## 🤝 Contributing